mciocchi/atomic_d6/README.md

 |   19    | Hallucinations             |
 |   20    | Amnesia                    |

+---

 ## Variant Rule: No Major Wounds

 If the players and GM decide to forego realism in the pursuit of fun, they may play the game without Major Wounds.

 ---

+## A note on Cybernetic, post-human, or alien species

+Not all species eat and sleep in the same way that humans do.

+Instead of eating and sleeping, cybernetic organisms are assumed to be rebooting, charging, and performing maintenance protocols.

+Likewise, instead of medicine, these species may require repair.

+The exact rules for different species can be handled on a case-by-case basis.

+---

 # Death

-When all of a character's wound slots are filled, they begin to die, and they may choose how to spend their last breaths:
+When all of a character's Wounds have been used, they begin to die, and they may choose how to spend their last breaths:

 ## Inspiring last words